we're focused on a 2020 Blue Wave

 Using this method, we raised almost $700,000 for our 15 candidates, 13 of whom won.

-Holding the House: It took an unprecedented Blue Wave to squeak out narrow wins in districts that Republicans had carried by double digits.
+It took an unprecedented Blue Wave to squeak out narrow wins in districts that Republicans had carried by double digits.
 Republicans only have to win back 18 seats to retake control of the House.
-Our Hold the House Slate currently has 10 Freshman who won their races by less than 5%.
-We will update our slate periodically, so that we are supporting the candidates who need it the most.
+Our Hold the House Slate currently has 10 Freshman who won their races by close margins.
+We'll update our slate periodically, so that we are supporting the candidates who need it the most.
 Our slate will eventually include challengers striving to win additional red seats.

 Flipping the Senate

-In most cases we will support House and Senate challengers only after their primaries unless they are the sole Democratic candidate or the outcome is 99% certain.
+In most cases we'll support House and Senate challengers only after their primaries unless they are the sole Democratic candidate or the outcome is 99% certain.

 Our goal is to remain agile in a changing environment and find the most effective ways for our community to invest their time and money to bring about the changes we need.